totten/bknix/README.md

+## Deprecated

+This repo is deprecated.
+The code is migrated to https://github.com/civicrm/civicrm-buildkit/tree/master/nix

 ## bknix: Build/test environments for civicrm-buildkit

 `bknix` is a highly opinionated environment for developing in PHP/JS -- esp for developing patches/add-ons for CiviCRM.